Higher-Order Feature Attribution: Bridging Statistics, Explainable AI, and Topological Signal Processing: Discussion and Conclusion

 \section{Discussion and Conclusion}

-There have been a few previous works that analyse the relationships between feature attribution and statistical interactions.
-The Integrated Hessians framework \cite{janizek2021explaining} coincides with the second-order case that we derive.
-They do not consider higher order explanations.
-For those who prefer the Shapley attribution framework, there are also notions of Shapley interaction indices \cite{fumagalli2023shap}.
+Recent works have analyzed the relationship between feature attribution and statistical interactions.
+Notably, the Integrated Hessians framework \cite{janizek2021explaining} coincides with our second-order case, but it does not consider higher order explanations.
+For the Shapley attribution framework, there are also notions of Shapley interaction indices \cite{fumagalli2023shap}.
 We distinguish ourselves from these frameworks by defining attribution in terms of an operator theoretic framework, as opposed to scalar-valued scores on subsets of features.
-Our approach preserves the algebraic and compositional structure in a way that relates to combinatorial structures like graphs and simplicial complexes.
+This preserves algebraic and compositional structure in a way that relates to combinatorial structures like graphs and simplicial complexes.

 In this work, we introduced a theory of higher-order attribution based on the composition of linear operators.
-This perspective exposes connections between interactions, feature attributions and graphical representations that we believe are meaningful for future work.
+This perspective exposes connections between interactions, feature attributions, and graphical representations that we believe are meaningful for future work.
 Our preliminary results demonstrate the potential of this approach to uncover novel insights about complex models.